It's Rush Limbaugh and the Excellence in Broadcasting Network.

 The president might also decide to add the shootings to the themes woven into the State of the Union address he is scheduled to give on January 25th.

-Advisors are weighing that in the options of a separate speech.
+Advisors are weighing that and the options of a separate speech.

 Political calculations.

-Not to qual the country, not to calm the country down, not to reassure the no.
+Not to qual the country, not to calm the country down, not to reassure the country.

 How can Obama turn this into his own political winner?